SwissDataScienceCenter/renku-ui/server/src/websocket/README.md

   end
 ```

-Eventually, the client should be able to send messages interpreted as instructions by the server.
+The client can send messages interpreted as instructions by the server.
-This should allow the client to subscribe and unsubscribe to specific events.

 The following is just an example: